yong6210/LifeAppProject/docs/privacy_policy_draft.md

 - Export an encrypted backup at any time.
 - Delete the account from Settings → Account & Subscription → Account Deletion.
 - Toggle telemetry consent in Settings (planned UI toggle; currently telemetry is disabled by default).
+- Enable or disable outdoor workout location tracking at any time from Settings ▸ Privacy.
 - Contact privacy@lifeapp.example for data subject requests.

 ## 8. Data Sharing